carloghiglione/pollini_nonparam/README.md

 # Researchers' Migration Across Europe

-## Nonparametric Statistics Project

-### Academic Year 2021/2022, Politecnico di Milano
+### Nonparametric Statistics - A.Y.
+2021/2022 - Politecnico di Milano

-### Carlo Ghiglione, Jacopo Ghirri, Marta Mastropietro, Alfredo Gimenez Zapiola
+Authors: Carlo Ghiglione, Jacopo Ghirri, Marta Mastropietro, Alfredo Gimenez Zapiola

 ### Abstract
 The goal of this project is to investigate the **high skilled workers and researches migration flows** in European Union and continental Europe.